forcedotcom/devops-center-feedback/README.md

 ### DevOps Center Issues Repository
 If you need support or encounter a problem that is impeding your ability to use DevOps Center, open an [Issue](https://github.com/forcedotcom/devops-center-feedback/issues).

-## Support During Beta

-When you require support during the beta, open a GitHub issue.
-It's easier for us to track it and respond, and other beta participants can see it in case they're having a similar issue.

 Our general SLA is to respond to inquiries within 2 business days.
 Although we can't guarantee fixes during this beta period, we'll provide workarounds, when possible, as well as patches for critical issues as needed.

 ## Getting Started